Useful information for staff members

 Operating funds for PhD and postdoctoral fellows

-Research Fellows are awarded operating funds that are spread over a period of three years; in the fourth year will all remaining funds be transferred over, depending on which contact the fellow has.
+Research Fellows are awarded operating funds that are spread over a period of three years; in the fourth year all the remaining funds will be transferred over, depending on which type of work contract the fellow has.

 Budgeted operating costs

-From 2014 non-Norwegian citizens will have to APPLY for a new tax card every year.
-Please ask someone in the administration for help in doing this.
+Non-Norwegian citizens will have to APPLY for a new tax card every year.
+You can ask Tone Lund-Olsen for help in doing this.
 It is normally done online using form RF-1209.
 If you fail to apply for the tax card, a 50 % tax will be deducted from your salary.
 You of course will receive any overpaid tax later on after the tax card is received, but it can take time.